Liquorice (song): Release and reception

 Banks posted "Liquorice" onto her Tumblr on December 18, 2011.
 It was released as a digital download single on December 4, 2012.
 The single debuted at number 73 on the Flemish Ultratip chart of Belgium on July 7, 2012.

 Dan Weiss from Boston Phoenix named "Liquorice" a "genuinely 1991-sounding" song, while Sarah Murphy from Exclaim! deemed it "undeniably catchy."

 Larry Fitzmaurice of Pitchfork Media named "Liquorice" the "Best New Track" following its release; he praised the use of "Pineapple Crush" on the song, commenting: "Lone's bright tones and winding sense of melody meshes well with Banks' light, airy vocals, while Azealia spits quick over 'Pineapple Crushs breakbeat rhythmic pattern without losing a handle on the beat, unleashing clever rhymes [...] without breaking a sweat."
 In a mixed review, Alex Macpherson from Fact wrote that Banks "feels slightly overwhelmed by its broad synth brushstrokes."

 Music video

 The music video for "Liquorice" was released on June 14, 2012.
 The video was directed by Rankin and styled by Nicola Formichetti.
 The visual sees Banks as a cowgirl riding through the desert on horseback.
 Becky Bain from Idolator wrote: "Azealia sports bull horns, wields a baseball bat, seductively licks a Popsicle and takes a mouthful of a hot dog."
-Robin Murray from Clash deemed the video for the song as "lavish."
+Robin Murray from Clash deemed the video for the song "lavish."